21 Home Remedies For Bleeding Gums | Causes & Prevention Tips

 Tips To Prevent Bleeding Gums

-• Use a soft or medium bristled brush to brush your teeth.
+- Use a soft or medium bristled brush to clean your teeth to minimize trauma to the gums.

 Bleeding gums are the first and foremost signs of gum disease.
 They may also be caused due to other factors that are discussed below.